Isacww/Is/Atlas/Books/The Holographic Model - Talbot - 2025-12-17.md

-## How we construct "World-out-there"
-Bodily pain is known to not be in the place of hurt.
-It is actually a neurophysiological process taking place somewhere in our brain.
-How then is our brain able to take the multitude of neurophysiological processes that manifests as our experiences, all of which is internal and some are located beyond the confines of our gray matter? -> Creating the illusion that things are located where they are not - is the quintessential feature of a hologram.
-Pribram believes that Bekesy's work is compatible with the holopraphic view and sheds additional light on how interference waves fronts - or in Bekesy's case, interfering sources of physical vibration - enable the brain to localize some of its experiences beyond the physical bounderies of the body.
-[[Phantom limb]]: holographic memory of the limb that is still recorded in the interference patterns in their brains.

-## The mathematical language of the hologram
-[[Fourier]] : Roughly speaking - mathematical way of converting any pattern, no matter how complex, into a language of simple waves, showed how these wave forms could be converted back into the original pattern.
-[[Fourier transforms]] : images --> wave forms --> image --> ...
-In fact, the special whole in every part of a hologram is one of the byproducts that occurrs when an image or pattern is translated into the fourier language of wave forms.
-Each braincell in the visual complex is geard to respond to a different pattern, some braincells fire when the eyes see a horizontal line, others fire when they see a vertical line, and so on.
-These cells are called feature detectors.
-After tests, only one conclusion could be drawn: "The brain was using [[Fourier Mathematics]] - the same mathematics holography employed to convert visual images into the [[Fourier Language]] of [[Wave Forms]]"

-[[Brain = Hologram]] : Pribram is convinced of this.

 ## The dancer as Wave Form
 Tests show that out sences are frequency-analyzers. [[Nikolai Bernstein]]'s discovery even showed that our physical movements may be encoded in our brains in a [[Language of Fourier Wave Forms]].
 With this he could predict the movements of his subjects to an impressive precision. --> Maybe the brain stores information this way?
 ![[Pasted image 20251217164256.png]]